physicians condemn squat,

 squat further reduces knee torque forces.
 Reportedly, those

-proficient in the Polzunec movement in the style of the Ukrainian
+proficient in Polzunec movement in style of Ukrainian national

-national folk dance appear to experience few orthopedic problems
+folk dance appear to experience few orthopedic problems (up until

-(up until middle ages where their incident of orthopedic problems
+middle ages where their incident of orthopedic problems seems

-seem to be no greater than the general population) despite their
+to be no greater than general population) despite their ability

-ability to perform a seemingly contraindicative movement for
+to perform a seemingly contraindicative movement for decades;

-decades; body upright, bounding from one leg to the other in
+body upright, bounding from one leg to the other in deepest squat

-During the lower portions of the deep squat the lower back
+During the lower portions of a deep squat or for some, even

 flexibility is inadequate.
 The risk of low back injury is